marcuzgabriel/reanimated-animation-library/src/observations.md

 [web] react-native-gesture-handler onEnd state doesn't recognize translation.y.value.
 I have had to use the original props ctx.startY + event.translationY instead of just translation.y.value which is identical.
 For some reason it does not read the translation.y.value properly on web.

+[web] react-native-gesture-handler and the props waitFor and simoustanously use other refs don't work.
+I have tried the same approach as bottom-sheet-template from the react-native-animation library.

+[allplatforms] The oldschool approach with react-native-animated have a global scope for animations also known as the <Animation.Code> scope.
+It is rather difficult to achieve the same flexibility with the hooks only.
+There is a useAnimatedReaction scope that is sort of simular